 1. Mornings are generally down 20% – especially before 8, some up to 9

 This is not exactly counter intuitive.
-Most people do not have the commute to deal with, so the traditional in-car listening will naturally suffer, and no one needs to rush the kids to the school bus at 7AM either.
-Besides, other studies have revealed that people start the day with a series of website visits to update themselves on the corona impact on particular subjects or areas they are personally interested in and then turn to tv for a general round of news.
+Most people do not have the commute to deal wit.
+The traditional in-car listening will naturally suffer, and no one needs to rush the kids to the school bus at 7AM either.
+Besides, other studies have revealed that people start the day with a series of website visits to update themselves on the corona impact.
+They research particular subjects or areas they are personally interested in and then turn to tv for a general round of news.

-The first part of the equation is not surprising and hard to do anything about, but the second part – listeners relying on websites and tv for the updates – is bad news.
-Not surprising given the diverse interest of listeners, but still something to worry about and perhaps work on after the pandemic.
-There was a time when radio was the preferred “quick update”; so the listening minutes we lose here on account of listeners using other platforms for that purpose, is a result of losing that position.
+We are not surprised by the first part of the equation and it is hard to do anything about it.
+The second part – listeners relying on websites and tv for the updates – is bad news.
+Not surprising given the diverse interest of listeners.
+It is something to worry about and perhaps work on after the pandemic.
+Previously radio was preferred the “quick update”.
+The listening minutes we lose here on account of listeners using other platforms for that purpose, is a result of losing that position.

 There are exceptions, naturally.
-Out of all the stations (+50) we examined, we found 4 or 5 that can be said to still hold that position.
+We have examined +50 stations and we found 4 or 5 that can be said to still hold that position.

-Once updates and working from home, people turn to the station they trust and enjoy the most to be the “friend at the desk” during the workday.
+Most people are working from home.
+They turn to the station they trust and enjoy the most to be the “friend at the desk” during the workday.
 Most radio stations have shorter news updates and shows with a musical focus in these hours and that seems to fit the purpose of listeners during the pandemic.

-However, we see stations who have chosen to send their hosts home and just play 100% music lose listening in these hours.
+However, we see stations who sent their hosts home and just play 100% music lose listening in these hours.
 Just as we see stations who have broken the format by going almost all-talk lose listening.

-We believe the mid day hours serve as “a sense of normality” to the listeners and based on the most successful mid day shows we have analyzed, we have advised our clients keep a steady but gentle news-flow only of “important updates” while serving as a friendly distraction to put a smile on the face of the listeners.
+We believe the mid day hours serve as “a sense of normality” to the listeners.
+We have analyzed mid day shows and created this assessment.
+Hence, we advised our clients to keep a steady but gentle news-flow only of “important updates”.
+In the meantime, also serve as a friendly distraction to put a smile on the face of the listeners.

 3. Most drive shows 14-18 are up a little – region 5-10%

 The drive daypart obviously suffers from the same lack of commuting as mornings do.
 But contrary to mornings, drive is up on most stations.
-The natural explanation is the fact that working from home drags on a longer then 14 and that the general need for information and entertainment is higher than normal.
-Again, we think striving for a sense of normality plays a part too – just as the general popularity of the afternoon DJ’s does.
+The natural explanation is the fact that working from home drags on a longer then 14.
+Furthermore, there is a higher general need for information and entertainment than normal.
+Again, we think striving for a sense of normality plays a part too.
+Just as the general popularity of the afternoon DJ’s does.